Work environment at OnkPat

 Actions:

 • An introductory meeting is held for newly admitted doctoral students in connection with the ISP seminars, where information about equal treatment and opportunities is provided.
 The doctoral student is given the opportunity to ask questions about the subject to the director of doctoral studies, the doctoral studies administrator, and the doctoral student representatives.
-Responsible: Director of doctoral studies.
-Additionally, each individual is responsible for their part of the introduction.
+The Doctoral Students' Association's guide for reporting harassment and discrimination and a summary of available physical and mental health support for PhD students will also be shared.
+(Responsible: Director of doctoral studies.
+Additionally, each individual is responsible for their part of the introduction).

 • Ensure that all information about equal opportunities is available in both Swedish and English on the department's websites.
 (Responsible: Communications officer)